PlaidCloud/website/content/en/docs/tasks/extend-kubernetes/configure-multiple-schedulers.md

   deployed - `my-scheduler`.
 Note that the value of `spec.schedulerName` should match the name supplied for the scheduler in the `schedulerName` field of the mapping `KubeSchedulerProfile`.

-  Save this file as `pod3.yaml` and submit it to the Kubernetes cluster.
+  Save this file as `pod3.yaml` and submit it to the PlaidCloud cluster.

   ```shell
   kubectl create -f pod3.yaml